The translation of this document is outdated.

 into force of the Law of 17 July 2008]

 Section 43.
-City or municipality councils are entitled
+Councils are entitled to issue binding

-forests and waters, as well as of natural and cultural objects of
+forests and waters, and also of especially protected natural and

-3) regarding trading in public places, as well as restrictions
+3) regarding trading in public places, and also restrictions

 on the time and place of retailing alcoholic beverages;